UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

    A dataset exported from an Omeka Classic repository [using some Python scripts](https://github.com/UTS-eResearch/omeka-datacrate-tools).

 *  [Victoria Arch](https://data.research.uts.edu.au/examples/v0.3/Victoria_Arch/) more cave
    data collected by a drone with a 3d lidar scanner, with video.
+This contains examples of

 *  [Dataset for IDRC Project: Exploring the opportunities and challenges of implementing open research strategies within development institutions.
-International Development Research Center](https://data.research.uts.edu.au/examples/v0.2/Data_Package-IDRC_Opportunities_and_Challenges_Open_Research_Strategies/): This dataset was the subject of [a presentation](http://ptsefton.com/2017/10/19/datacrate.htm) at eResearch Australasia 2017.
+International Development Research Center](https://data.research.uts.edu.au/examples/v0.2/Data_Package-IDRC_Opportunities_and_Challenges_Open_Research_Strategies/): This dataset was the subject of [a presentation](https://ptsefton.com/2017/10/19/datacrate.htm) at eResearch Australasia 2017.
 The published version used DataCrate v0.1 the link here is to an updated version of the dataset.

+* [Curation](https://data.research.uts.edu.au/examples/v0.3/curation/).
+A simple dataset to demonstrate how [CreateAction]s can be used to provide a change-history of the DataCrate itself.

 ## Additional Definitions